Zcl1aX/nuclei-nmap-dashboard/README.md

 The project consists of two main components:

-1. A Python script that parses Nmap XML output and stores the data in an SQLite database.
+1. A Python script that parses Nmap XML output and Nuclei json output and stores the data in an SQLite database.
-2. A Grafana Docker container with a pre-configured dashboard for visualizing the Nmap scan data.
+2. A Grafana Docker container with a pre-configured dashboard for visualizing the Nmap scan and Nuclei scan data.

-### File Structure

-- **nmap-to-sqlite.py**: A Python script that parses Nmap XML output and stores the data in an SQLite database.
-- **Dockerfile**: Creates a Docker container based on the official Grafana image, including the necessary configurations for the SQLite data source and dashboard.
-- **docker-compose.yml**: A Docker Compose file that sets up the Grafana container, configuring it to use the SQLite database and including volumes for persistent storage and configuration.
-- **dashboard.yml**: A configuration file that specifies the dashboard provider settings for Grafana.
-- **datasource.yml**: Configures Grafana to use the SQLite database containing the Nmap scan data as the data source.
-- **/data/nmap_results.db**: location in container for the SQLite DB.

 ## Usage